 Coaching students in Acting, Speaking, Voice, Breath, Diction, Poetry, Writing, Songwriting .. and ..
 Cooking.

-I began my professional career in my teens as a Theatre Actor, Singer and Songwriter in Seattle, 1984-86.
-I'd studied at North Carolina School of the Arts in disciplines of Stanislavski, Sanford Meisner, Stella Adler, Uta Hagen, the Alexander Technique for voice, breath and speech, and Chekov .. with some Clowning .. primarily per the rigors of Russian teacher, Yuri Belov of the Moscow Art Theatre.
+I began my professional career in my teens in Seattle as a Theatre Actor, Singer/Songwriter and Busker in 1984-88.
+Also during that time I studied at North Carolina School of the Arts in disciplines of Stanislavski, Sanford Meisner, Stella Adler, Uta Hagen, the Alexander Technique for voice, breath and speech, and Chekov .. with some Clowning .. primarily per the rigors of Russian teacher, Yuri Belov of the Moscow Art Theatre.
 Upon return to Seattle, I continued study in private instruction with Mark Jenkins (U.W.
 Professor Emeritus, Acting) and his scene study work, modeled upon (famed) "The Actor's Studio" and Lee Strasberg's method.

 After an auspicious professional debut, my theatre career grew fat but cut short when I jumped from local non union film and TV gigs to landing my first feature film role in Keith Gordon's "The Chocolate War", then cult hit "The Class of 1999".
 I'd joined the Screen Actors Guild and left for Los Angeles and remain active since 1988.
 Working in L.A. also led to writing, producing, music scoring, and singing/songwriting for film and TV.